ajjackson/ascii-phonons/docs/Config.rst

    # And comments are indicated with a '#'
    ; or a ';'

-Parameters and section headers are *case-sensitive*, and are lower-case except for the names of elements, which follow their usual capitalisation rule.
+Section headers are *case-sensitive*, and are all lower-case.
+Options are not case-sensitive.

 Settings
 --------